scottaxcell/cs555-assignment1/README.md

 * minor heartbeat -- notify of newly added chunks
 * major heartbeat -- metadata about all the chunks
 * all heartbeats -- total number of chunks and free-space
-* report file corruption to controller
+* report path corruption to controller

 ### Client
 * ask controller for chunk servers to write chunk to
-* chunkify file
+* chunkify path
 * send chunk to first chunk server -- append next chunk servers
-* read in file from command line
+* read in path from command line
 * reed solomonize chunks

 ## Notes
-* the client reads the entire file into memory, could improve by streaming file a chunk at a time
+* the client reads the entire path into memory, could improve by streaming path a chunk at a time